Hat Springs Ranch

 - The owners maintain 350 acres under irrigation with yields of 3 tons/acre of alfalfa and grass hay.

 - Great hunting opportunities exist on the ranch with direct National Forest access.
-A variety of wildlife on the property include mule deer, mountain lion elk, turkey, and grouse.
+A variety of wildlife on the property includes mule deer, mountain lion elk, turkey, and grouse.

-- The ranch has incredible potential for a variety of recreational opportunities which include mountain biking, backpacking, camping, ATV’ing, and horseback riding.
+- In addition to being able to run a grass-fed cattle operation, the ranch provides new owners with a variety of recreational opportunities including mountain biking, backpacking, camping, ATV’ing, and horseback riding.